 Internal walls

 Repair Category 1

 Notes No significant defects noted.
-Some minor unevenness noted.

-Floors including sub-floors

-Repair Category 1

-Notes No significant defects were noted.
+Some damage was noted to the entrance vestibule light switch area plasterboard.

+Floors s including sub-floors Repair Category 1 Notes No significant defects noted other than minor undulation typical for a building of this age and type.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.